valor13111/ibm-twreed/README.md

 ### I had issues in beginning with class path, the mysql-connector is located under Referenced Libraries, and was included as a separate file
 ### just in case that didn't work.
 Had to go to 'Deploy Assembly' and add the connector before it would establish connection.

+## I used bootstrap CDN along with the project.
+The web app can add/delete/list/search by id student.